 Some 2020 individuals have been identified by the survey and a sightings database contains 3582 individual records, of single, or groups of, animals.
 The estimated size of that part of the population found in the survey area is 2750.

 Given the very much smaller number in the eastern Australian sub-population, the western population recorded between Cape Leeuwin and Ceduna is considered to represent the majority of the ‘Australian’ population, which now probably numbers about 3000.
 This may be about one third of its original size before whaling.

 It is important to continue these annual surveys to record how the population is faring under current conditions of total protection, particularly if ocean warming is affecting its food supply, and hence possibly conception rates, in the colder waters of the Subantarctic and Antarctic.

-Surveys are being funded by the NESP Marine Biodiversity Hub as part of its aim to improve knowledge, management and monitoring of key marine species and ecosystems.
-In the longer-term, the survey results will help scientists evaluate the effects of changes occurring in the oceans around Antarctica
+Surveys are funded by the NESP Marine Biodiversity Hub as part of its aim to improve knowledge, management and monitoring of key marine species and ecosystems.
+In the longer-term, the survey results will help scientists evaluate the effects of changes occurring in the oceans around Antarctica.

 Climate and oceanographic change have the potential to affect habitat availability and food availability for southern right whales.
 Changes in ocean currents and water temperatures could affect migration, feeding, and calving site selection.
 The changes could lead to decreased productivity and different patterns of prey distribution and availability.

-News article - Southern right whale count tallies record numbers off south coast - ABC, 29 August 2017
+- Article: Southern right whale count tallies record numbers off south coast - ABC, 29 August 2017